 Oftentimes, this means that we’re never getting into the flow state, all because of our office environment.

-Now, I started this article talking about the benefits of working in an open space, not the detriments.
+Now, I started this article talking about the benefits of working in a cubicle, not the detriments.

-For people who are social animals and need to talk to another human being at some point during the day, open spaces are great!
-I never thought of myself as a social animal before, but I can definitely say that after having an office for two years – I love my cubicle.
+For the social animals who need to talk to another human being at some point during the day, open spaces and cubicles (especially with shorter walls) are great!
+I never thought of myself as a social animal before, but I can definitely say that after having an office for two years—I love my cubicle.

 Another factor to consider is office culture.

-You need to decide what kind of culture you need in your workplace, and that will help you figure out whether you’d do better in a closed-door office environment or in an open space.
+You need to decide what kind of culture you need in your workplace, and that will help you figure out whether you’d do better in a closed-door office environment or in an open space with cubicles.

 Understandably, we don’t really have control over the culture or the office layout.